 Traditionally, Devon sees a summer seasonal uplift in service levels around its coastal resorts.
 This includes the operation of commercially operated open-top double-decker services and recent initiatives accessing the countryside.
 We will expand options for improving and promoting services from our urban centres and for visitors to our County.
 This will include access to our two coastlines.

-We will also look to repeat the expansion of traditional summer services as trialled this year, for an extended season in future years.
+We will look to repeat the expansion of traditional summer services for an extended season in future years.